 Toyota issued T-SB-0274-09 for the 2005-2009 Tacoma that recommended installing updated leaf spring silencer pads.
 Read also: Squeaking leaf springs: causes, repair options

-If you are buying a used Toyota Tacoma, watch out for the sagging rear end of the truck.
-It might be noticeable when looking at the back of the truck that one of the sides sits lower, which points to a weak spring.
+If you are buying a used Toyota Tacoma, watch out for the rear end of the truck sag.
+When looking at the back of the truck, you may notice that one of the sides sits lower, which points to a weak spring.
 Read also: When do leaf springs need to be replaced?